 Overall: 193.6 x 58.8 cm (76 1/4 x 23 1/8 in.); Painting only: 110 x 40.9 cm (43 5/16 x 16 1/8 in.)

 Leonard C. Hanna, Jr. Fund 2015.137

-A golden path that begins at the bottom of this painting leads up to four red and white buildings to the left, and then to a fifth building on the right.
-These are the five shrine halls of the Kasuga Shrine in Nara.
-Above and beyond the buildings is the sacred Kasuga mountain range––with Mount Mikasa at center, Mount Wakakusa in gold to the left, and the sun or moon rising up behind the mountains.
-Five figures stand on clouds above the mountains.
-They are the Buddhist manifestations (honjibutsu) of the five deities, or kami, of this Shinto shrine.
-A large painting like this would likely once have belonged to a confraternity of devotees of Kasuga, and would have been hung during communal veneration of the shrine’s deities.
+A golden path beginning at the bottom of this painting leads up to four red-and-white buildings to the left, then to a fifth building on the right.
+These are the five shrine halls of Kasuga Taisha in Nara.
+Above and beyond the buildings is a sacred mountain range––with Mount Mikasa at center, Mount Wakakusa in gold to the left, and the sun or moon rising up behind the mountains.
+Sacred deer appear here and there.
+Five figures representing the original Buddhist forms of the five kami of the shrine complex stand on clouds above the mountains.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.